What is Alfreds Cruising?

 Events and activities include:

-- Enjoyable social evenings, often with an interesting speaker, are held on the First Friday of each month.
+- Enjoyable social evenings, often with an interesting speaker, are held on the First Friday Form of each month.
 All Club members and guests are very welcome!
 At these evenings, the RPAYC Cruising Committee organises speakers who are experts on a diverse range of subjects from heavy weather sailing or electronics on board, to members or guests sharing experiences of cruising to far flung cruising areas.

 - Inshore cruises in the Pittwater/Broken Bay/Hawkesbury area, with their myriad of secluded bays, are arranged on a regular basis.
 Most weekends will reveal cruising yachts from the Club enjoying this area.
 Those who cruise together develop strong friendships and many social activities revolve around talk about the last or the next cruise.
 Regular Alfreds Cruising events explore this area.